 - At a given point of a race recording the intermediate times and ranking the competitors. - Time keeping can be done either during a training course or a competition. - The results are accurate (time keeping and ranking).

-- Capsizing at high speed.
+Capsizing at high speed.

 - Adapt breathing rhythm.

 - The manoeuvre is polished and fluid.

+- One trial as a maximum to perform.